AAndyProgram/SCrawler/README.md

 # How does it works:

+First, the program downloads the full profile.
+After the program downloads only new posts.
+The program remembers downloaded posts.

 ## Reddit

 The program parses all user posts, obtain MD5  images hash and compares them with existing ones to remove duplicates.
 Then the media will be downloaded.